rmoff/rmoff-blog/content/post/kafka-listeners-explained.md

 * `KAFKA_LISTENER_SECURITY_PROTOCOL_MAP` defines key/value pairs for the security protocol to use, per listener name.
     * `listener.security.protocol.map`

+Note: The [script that configures the Docker image](https://github.com/confluentinc/cp-docker-images/blob/master/debian/kafka/include/etc/confluent/docker/configure#L65) uses the listener name to determine whether to include the SSL configuration items.
+If you want to use SSL, you need to include SSL in your listener name (e.g. `LISTENER_BOB_SSL`).
+Thanks to [Russ Sayers](https://twitter.com/russaus) for pointing this out.

 *Kafka brokers communicate between themselves*, usually on the internal network (e.g. Docker network, AWS VPC, etc).
 To define which listener to use, specify `KAFKA_INTER_BROKER_LISTENER_NAME` (`inter.broker.listener.name`).
 The host/IP used must be accessible from the broker machine to others.

 Kafka _clients_ may well not be local to the broker's network, and this is where the additional listeners come in.